fbettag/lift-bhtml/README.md

 BHtml - Bettag Html Package for Liftweb
 ==========

 It is a collection of wrapper-libraries build around Liftweb.
-Check the [http://fbettag.github.com/lift-bhtml/#ag.bett.lift.bhtml.package](API Docs) for more.
+Check the [API Docs](http://fbettag.github.com/lift-bhtml/latest/api/#ag.bett.lift.bhtml.package) for more.

-Sample Project is in the works!

 ## How to use